kage-genotyper/kage/Readme.md

 ## How to run
 **KAGE** is easy and fast to use once you have indexes built for the variants you want to genotype.
 However, building these indexes can take some time.
-Therefore, we have prebuilt indexes for 100 Genomes Projects variants, which can be [downloaded from here](https://zenodo.org/record/5751777/files/index_2548individuals.npz?download=1).
+Therefore, we have prebuilt indexes for 1000 Genomes Projects variants (allele frequency > 0.1%), which can be [downloaded from here](https://zenodo.org/record/5751777/files/index_2548individuals.npz?download=1).

 If you want to make your own indexes for your own reference genome and variants, you should use the KAGE Snakemake pipeline which can [be found here](https://github.com/ivargr/genotyping-benchmarking).
 Feel free to contact us if you want help making these indexes for your desired variants.